lupyuen/lupyuen.github.io/src/boot.md

 _So the Bootloader overwrites itself by our Application Firmware?_

-Yes indeed.
-We'll learn later how the __Boot2 Bootloader overwrites itself__ by the Application Firmware.
+Not quite.
+We'll learn later how the __Boot2 Bootloader remaps the XIP Flash Memory__ to start the Application Firmware.

 _Is Boot2 really a Bootloader?_